- various kinds of fruits (grapes, bananas, oranges, melon, apple, kiwi, strawberries, etc.)

 - Have children wash their hands.

 - Show them the fruits for the salad.
 Ask, How many different kinds of fruit do we have here?
-Take a closer look at the fruits children haven’t encountered this week, and have them identify where the seeds are: Where do you think the banana seeds are?
+Take a closer look at the fruits children haven’t encountered before, and have them identify where the seeds are: Where do you think the banana seeds are?
 What about the strawberry seeds?

 - Help children wash and cut the fruit, using the plastic knives.
 Ask, What parts of the fruit should not go in our salad?
 (Stems, seeds, leaves, peel.)